 This led to the solution of utilizing non-financial indicators also.
 This culmination of financial and non-financial counterparts was found pretty potent in helping companies carry forward their task of 'measuring and managing performance' in the task of trade show.

 Similarly, one can calculate the progress of a trade show also.
 By using this 'number and values' approach, precision and exactness in the 'process of trade show' is introduced.

+This is the actual scorecard with Trade Show Performance Indicators and performance indicators.
 The performance indicators include: booth staff check, professionalism, expertise, sufficiency of the personnel, social skills, dress code, display booth check, visual impact, overall layout and configuration, product display, graphics, lighting, print materials check, text readability, readability of charts and graphs, suitability of materials, strategy and tactics check, strategy controller, pre-show initiatives, activities during the event, post-show follow-up, lure excellence.

 How is this book different from 796 other book titles about KPIs on Amazon?

 "Before writing a single line, I formulated some guiding principles, one of them was: "If our clients ask, "How can I find a good KPI for..." - I want this book to provide a perfect answer."